AltaMed Foundation

 AltaMed Escalera students learning new technology

-Forty-five college and high school students participated in AltaMed's first Bio Skills Day, exploring various health care career paths through the Escalera and Avanzando programs.
+Forty-five college and high school students participated in AltaMed's first Bio Skills Day, exploring various health care career paths through the Escalera and Avanzando programs with hands-on activities that bring real-world clinical work to life.

 Bio Skills Day

-Forty-five college and high school students participated in AltaMed's first Bio Skills Day, exploring various health care career paths.
+Forty-five college and high school students took part in AltaMed’s workforce development department’s first Bio Skills Day, which gave them a close-up look at different career paths in the health field.

 Jocelyn Cruz

-What I enjoyed about this event was that we were able to do hands-on activities and learn from professionals.
+What I enjoyed about this event was that we were able to do hands-on activities and learn from professionals who know a lot about healthcare.
+They were very helpful and passionate about what they do, which made my experience way better.

 Nayomi Perez